dpacheconr/promql-nrql-comparison/README.md

 # Kubernetes Monitoring Demo Environment

+> ⚠️ **DEMO PURPOSES ONLY** - This project is provided as-is for demonstration and educational purposes only.
+It is not intended for production use.
+No support or warranty is provided.

 A complete Kubernetes monitoring stack with Prometheus, Grafana, and 11 pre-configured dashboards.
 Includes full observability stack with service mesh, GitOps, certificate management, and secrets management.
 All metrics are sent to New Relic for long-term storage and analysis.

 ## Features